Emmanuel-9/alx-system_engineering-devops/0x00-shell_basics/README.md

-Scripts that illustrate the functions of various commands in Linux
+Scripts that illustrate the functions of various commands in Linux The commands include: * ls
+                      * pwd
+		      * ls -a
+		      * ls -l
+		      * cd